 Mr. He Yu is our founder and has served as our Chief Executive Officer since our inception and Chairman of the Board since January 2018.
+Mr. Yu has been serving as our President since November 2024.
 Mr. Yu currently serves as the deputy head of the Emerging Music Community Working Committee of the Chinese Musicians Association.
 Mr. Yu received his musical training at the Duisburg Conservatory of Music and an executive MBA degree from the Montpellier Business School in 2020.